Close

 Sussex Kelp Restoration Project

-Kelp forests once stretched 40 kilometres along the Sussex coastline, creating one of the most productive and biodiverse environments on the planet.
-Kelp forests provide shelter, feeding and nursery grounds for many marine species including cuttlefish, lobster, seabream and bass.
-Kelp also has the potential to store carbon, aiding in the fight against climate change, while improving water quality and reducing coastal erosion by absorbing the power of ocean waves.
+Kelp forests once stretched along the coastline of Sussex in the south of England for 40 km.
+They are a highly productive and biodiverse environment that provide shelter, feeding and nursery grounds for species including cuttlefish, lobster, sea-bream and bass.
+Kelp also has the potential to store carbon, aiding in the fight against climate change, to improve water quality, and reduce coastal erosion by absorbing the power of ocean waves.

-In March 2021 the Nearshore Trawling Byelaw 2019 was approved creating one of the largest inshore areas closed to trawling in England and the first kelp restoration project in the UK.
-Sir David Attenborough lent his support in the early stages providing a voice over for the campaign film and welcomed the byelaw as a “landmark decision for the management of the UK’s coastal waters”.
+Blue Marine was part of the Help our Kelp campaign to promote the byelaw, which gained support from almost 2,500 members of the public.
+In 2021 the byelaw was approved, creating one of the largest inshore areas closed to trawling in England, and the first kelp restoration project in the UK.
+Sir David Attenborough supported the campaign film, and called the byelaw a ‘landmark decision for the management of the UK’s coastal waters’.

-Despite the removal of trawling as an immediate barrier to kelp recovery, other factors persist.
-Sediment from land run-off and dredge spoil disposal is a major concern as high sediment levels reduce light needed to support kelp growth and smothers juvenile kelp as well as commercially important crustacean species.
-Blue Marine led the first Sussex Sediment Sources and Impacts Workshop in 2021 to gather evidence and catalyse action amongst a wide range of stakeholders.
-We are now compiling information and evidence to identify the key sources of sediment and actions needed to reduce inputs including a Sussex Sediment Sea Users Survey and commissioning a report on Sussex Sediment Sources and Pathways.
-This fed into the second Sussex Sediment Monitoring and Adaptive Response Workshop in May 2023, bringing together representatives from 27 organisations including government and fisheries agencies, local authorities, researchers, NGOs and local sea users.
-The workshop identified key research and actions needed to better understand and, where feasible, manage sediment inputs.
+Despite the ban, sediment from land run-off and dredge-spoil disposal is reducing the light kelp needs to grow.
+To address this, Blue Marine led the first Sussex Sediment Sources and Impacts Workshop in 2021 to gather evidence, a Sussex Sediment Sea Users Survey and a report on Sussex Sediment Sources and Pathways.
+This fed into the second Sussex Sediment Monitoring and Adaptive Response Workshop in May 2023, bringing together representatives from 27 organisations.

-Blue Marine is engaging with local fishing communities along the Sussex coast to help low-impact fisheries thrive following the trawling exclusion.
-Local fishermen and councillors in Bognor have launched a fisheries renaissance to bring fishing back to the town – watch the start of their journey to bring Bognor Fishing Back from the Brink.
+Elsewhere, we are engaging with local communities to help low-impact fisheries thrive.
+Fishermen and councillors in Bognor have launched a fisheries renaissance to bring the activity back to the town – watch the start of their journey to bring Bognor Fishing Back from the Brink.

 Watch the Help Our Kelp campaign film narrated by Sir David Attenborough here: